 The first symptoms associated with inflammatory response to mucosa of the soft palate, uvula, tonsils – redness, swelling, a sore throat.
 This period is called catarrhal sore throats.

-Tonsillitis symptoms – pain in the throat, especially when swallowing, fever (39-40 degrees, can reach up to 41 degrees), severe weakness, headache, lymph nodes, which are palpated under the mandible close to the neck (their probing painful).
+Tonsillitis symptoms – like tonsil stones, pain in the throat, especially when swallowing, fever (39-40 degrees, can reach up to 41 degrees), severe weakness, headache, lymph nodes, which are palpated under the mandible close to the neck (their probing painful).
 Children (especially young) and is characterized by more symptoms: refusal to eat, drooling (it is because it hurts to swallow), children cannot decompress the teeth (this is called lockjaw masticatory muscles).
 If you can see the tonsils, they look like this: red, covered with a purulent coating (white and yellow) – the so-called lacunar tonsillitis – or, as it were packed with pale yellow bubbles, like grains of rice symptoms of tonsillitis.

 The most dangerous complications of sore throat: in the early stages – abscesses in the throat (the formation of large cavities, filled with pus), the spread of infection in the chest, the cranial cavity with the development of inflammation of the meninges (meningitis), an infectious-toxic shock syndrome (poisoning of the body products, and microbial decay of body tissues), sepsis (“blood poisoning”, i.e. the penetration of infection into the bloodstream and spread throughout the body);

 In the later stages (2-4 weeks) – rheumatic (connective tissue disease with involvement of the joints, heart, brain), glomerulonephritis (kidney inflammation of noninfectious origin, leading to serious health problems, even kidney failure).